AMR – a global public health emergency

-IMI launched the AMR Accelerator in 2018 as part of IMI2 – Calls 15 and 16.
+IMI launched the AMR Accelerator in 2018 as part of IMI2 – Calls 15 and 16; two additional AMR Accelerator topics were launched in 2020 as part of IMI2 - Call 20 and IMI2 - Call 23.
 The goal of the programme is to progress the development of new medicines to treat or even prevent resistant bacterial infections in Europe and worldwide.
 The programme has three pillars: a Capability Building Network, a Tuberculosis Drug Development Network; and Portfolio Building Networks.
 The scope of the AMR Accelerator is broad; under one structure, it addresses many of the scientific challenges of AMR, and it supports the development of new ways to prevent and treat AMR (including new antibiotics).

 Within this broad scope, projects in the AMR Accelerator will develop new pre-clinical tools and methods, validate alternative or ‘non-traditional’ approaches, progress potential new treatments through phase 1-3 clinical trials, and analyse data from EFPIA-funded clinical trials to assist in the translation of preclinical data to clinical results of novel anti-infective agents.
 As such, the AMR Accelerator complements and builds on the achievements of IMI’s New Drugs for Bad Bugs programme, which also focuses on AMR.

 Pillar A: Capability Building Network (CBN) to accelerate and validate scientific discoveries